demiaster/treegen/production/helpcard/helpcard_tree.md

 ~~~
 ====Kill Distance====
 Attraction points are removed when branches approach them meaning that the space is not empty anymore.

-*Radius of Influence*:
-    #id: internalname

-    Minimum distance from the branches to declare the space as "occupied"

 *Constant Kill Distance*:
     #id: internalname

-    The minimum distance from the branches to declare the space as "occupied" remains constant
+    The minimum distance from the branches to declare the space as "occupied", remains constant
     across successive iterations.

 *Enable Scaling*: